Grilled Artichokes with Lemon Sauce

 The lemon sauce contains sour cream or plain Greek yogurt, mayonnaise, fresh lemon juice, olive oil, lemon zest, salt, and pepper.
 Some minced fresh herbs are also a nice addition — I love tarragon with this, but you can use oregano, marjoram, or thyme.
 Please try to use fresh lemon juice in this dip: you are zesting a lemon anyway!

-You could also serve the grilled artichokes with a lemon butter sauce or even just some plain melted butter.
+You could also serve the grilled artichokes with a lemon butter or even just some plain melted butter.
+Aioli is another lovely pairing for this grilled artichoke recipe.

 How to Eat Grilled Artichokes